italrr/canvas/README.md

 ## Syntax

-`canvas` follows a hierarchy of brackets to organize instructions/statements.
+`canvas` follows a hierarchy of blocks(brackets) to organize instructions/statements.
 The hierarchy goes like this:

 ```
 "[ []...[] -> STATEMENT(S)/INSTRUCTION(S) ]" -> PROGRAM

 ```

-In short, the "program" itself must be within brackets, and statements themselves, must be within brackets.
-The interpreter/compiler is very relaxed around this, as it would try to fix informal or incomplete `canvas` code to make it work.
-However, the user must be cautious since there can be the occasional case of ambiguity for the interprer/compiler and the user's expectations.
+In other words, the "program" itself must be within brackets, and statements must be within brackets as well.
+The interpreter/compiler is very relaxed around this though, as it would try to fix informal or incomplete `canvas` code to make it work.
+However, the user must be wary as there can be the occasional case of ambiguity between what `canvas` interprets and the actual intention.

 ```
 canvas[~] v1.0.0 X86_64 [WINDOWS] released in Oct.
 1st 2025